josuneha/AzureBigData-analytics/Hands-on-Lab/HOL-step-by-step-Big-data-and-visualization.md

         ORDER BY NumDelays DESC
     ```

-1. Execution of this cell should return a results table like the following.
+1. Execution of this cell should return a results table like the following

     ![This Results table now has the following columns: OriginAirportCode, OriginLatLong, Month, Day, Hour, and  NumDelays.](media/databricks-results-table.png 'Results table')

-1. Since the summary data looks good, the final step is to save this summary calculation as a table, which we can later query using Power BI (in the next exercise).
+1. Since the summary data looks good, the final step is to save this summary calculation as a table, which we can later query using Power BI (in the next exercise)

-1. To accomplish this, paste the text below into a new cell, and run the cell.
+1. To accomplish this, paste the text below into a new cell, and run the cell

     ```python
     summary = spark.sql("SELECT  OriginAirportCode, Month, DayofMonth, CRSDepHour, Sum(prediction) NumDelays,     CONCAT(Latitude, ',', Longitude) OriginLatLong FROM scoredflights s INNER JOIN airport_code_location_lookup_clean a ON s.OriginAirportCode = a.Airport WHERE Month = 4 GROUP BY OriginAirportCode, OriginLatLong, Month, DayofMonth, CRSDepHour  Having Sum(prediction) > 1 ORDER BY NumDelays DESC")
     ```

-1. Paste the text below to save the DataFrame as into a global table, then run the cell.
+1. Paste the text below to save the DataFrame as into a global table, then run the cell

     ```python
     summary.write.mode("overwrite").saveAsTable("flight_delays_summary")